daskeete/Feb26Response/README.md

 # Feb26Response

-## Convolve the two 3x3 matrices that were assigned to you with your 9x9 matrix and calculate the resulting two matrices
+## Convolve the two 3x3 matrices that were assigned to you with your 9x9 matrix and calculate the resulting two matrices ssss

 Original Matrix
 <code>